peterklipfel/personal_site_hugo/content/blog/dna_methylation_in_prokaryotes.md

 date: 2020-01-31T21:42:47-07:00
 draft: false
 tags: ["biology"]
-summary: "DNA methylation has profound effects in genetics which are still being studied.
+description: "DNA methylation has profound effects in genetics which are still being studied.
 Methylation affects synthetic biologists by digesting transferred DNA and introducing mutations to transferred DNA"
 ---

 # Introduction